BACK TO INDEX

 This work introduces a notion of random dynamical systems with inputs, providing several basic definitions and results on equilibria and convergence.
 It also presents a "converging input to converging state" result, a concept that plays a key role in the analysis of stability of feedback interconnections, for monotone systems.

-10. G. Craciun, C. Pantea, and E.D.
+12. G. Craciun, C. Pantea, and E.D.
 Sontag.
 Graph-theoretic analysis of multistability and monotonicity for biochemical reaction networks.
 In H. Koeppl, G. Setti, M. di Bernardo, and D. Densmore, editors, Design and Analysis of Biomolecular Circuits, pages 63-72.
 Springer-Verlag, 2011.
-[PDF] Keyword(s): biochemical networks, monotone systems.
+[PDF] Keyword(s): reaction networks, monotone systems.

 Abstract: